 Depositions of 35 State Farm executives, agents, informational technology specialists, and plaintiffs took place throughout Ohio, as well as California, Illinois, Colorado, and Louisiana.
 Policyholders in over 660,000 households throughout the state of Ohio were identified, and State Farm created an electronic database to help determine the probable composition of policyholders and resident relatives living within a given household from October 1994 through September 1997, as well as the means to perform the calculation of any alleged household overpayment of premiums for the U coverage in dispute.

 In 2003, State Farm again requested the trial court to dismiss the case, and this time the court did so.
 The policyholders appealed that decision, and on December 30, 2005, the Ninth District Court of Appeals reinstated the case, ruling that a jury should make the determination whether or not State Farm owed its policyholders a fiduciary duty to provide a written disclosure about the Martin decision, and if so, whether the failure to do so was a breach of that duty.
 The court also agreed with the policyholders that a jury should be permitted to decide whether State Farm had actively misrepresented the nature of the “guest coverage” to its policyholders after the Martin decision.
 State Farm appealed that decision.
 During the appeal, the class representatives and State Farm agreed to a settlement, after which the Ohio Supreme Court accepted the appeal.

-The attorneys at NPHM are very proud that, after 11 years of litigation, State Farm agreed to the initial demand of the class representatives—to return to them the opportunity to tell State Farm whether they wanted “guest coverage” during that 35-month period or not, and if not, to obtain a partial refund of that premium.
+The attorneys at NPHM are very proud that, after 11 years of litigation, State Farm agreed to the initial demand of the class representatives—to return to them and the other similarly situated policyholders the opportunity to tell State Farm whether they wanted “guest coverage” during that 35-month period or not, and if not, to obtain a partial refund of that premium.